Dream Consultation

 with Dr. Meredith Sabini

 Just as you may go for an annual physical, you can also turn to dreams for a measure of your well-being.
-As a built-in feedback system, dreams can provide fresh perspectives on your career, emotional life, or relationships.
-Even a brief, seemingly ordinary dream may contain insights into current challenges you’re facing.
+As a built-in feedback system, dreams can provide fresh perspectives on your career, emotional life, and relationships.
+Even a brief, seemingly ordinary dream may contain insights into current challenges you face.

 In a Dream Consultation we will look at the story that’s trying to emerge and ponder what issues might be calling for attention.
-Using the dream narrative as my guide, I will identify its main themes, your role, and resources available.
-Together we’ll translate the often puzzling dream imagery into metaphors so that you can link these to your present situation.
+Using the dream narrative as a guide, I identify its main themes, your role, and resources available.
+Together we’ll translate the often puzzling dream imagery into metaphors so that these can be linked to your present situation.

 A Dream Consultation is often beneficial when, for example, you are starting a creative project or new job, dealing with an illness, a relationship is in conflict, or when a spiritual or emotional change is taking place.
 Dreams sometimes surprise us with objective information not only about ourselves but about others as well.